gnithin/covey.town/FEATURES.md

 Spatial chat is a feature where a user can send a text-message to another user near them, in the same town.

-TODO: Adding screenshots would be great!
-GIFs are even better!

 ### Chatting with another user
 - Join a room
 - On the right of the page (next to the map), there is a chat-box.
 You can use this to chat with people near you!